dannyjeck/dannyjeck.github.io/research.md

 **Figure-Ground Segmentation in Natural Images**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_FG.png" width="250">

 Figure-ground segmentation is essential for understanding natural scenes.
 However, the neural mechanisms of this process remain unclear.
 We propose a fully image computable model that performs both contour detection and figure-ground segmentation on natural images.
-We compare our model results to the neural responses of border-ownership selective neurons and also evaluate our model using the Berkeley Segmentation Dataset (BSDS-300).
+We compare our model results to the responses of border-ownership selective neurons and also evaluate our model using the Berkeley Segmentation Dataset (BSDS-300).

 Code | Abstract